sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 # SYSTEM DEVELOPMENT LIFE CICLE

-There are quite a few paths for the usual system development of a proyect, although at least the following steps always should be considered:
+There are quite a few ways for a system development project; although at least the following steps always should be considered:

+ - **Analysis**:This step looks to answer and evaluate the following questions:

- - **Analysis**: what's the problem to solve?
+What's the problem to solve?
 Has it be done before?
-What's the function to perform?
-Other required consideration needed in the system? (as user interfaces, safety, security, scalability, performance, robustness ...), what the stackholders are expecting?
-Specification of the system?
-Time-line of the project?
-Whats is the budget?
+What's the function to perform? there are other non-functional features needed in the system (as user interfaces, usability, safety, security, scalability, performance, robustness ...)?, what the stackholders and interested parties expectations?
+What will be system enviroment?
+Specification and requirement of the system?
+Time-line and squedule of the project?
+Expected problems or issues that may come up?
+How many people does the project need to achieve the requested specifications, results, timing and goals?
+Evaluation of the expected project risks?
 Expected costs?
-How many people does the project need to achieve the requested specifications, results and objectives?
-Normative and laws to comply with?
-Write requirements of the system.
+What is the budget?
+Normative, contract, legal issues and laws to comply with?
+Do I have the skills, people and resources to do it?

+If there is significant confidence to overcome all those challenges, the the following step is -->  Definition of requirements and specifications of the system.

- - **Design**: Reasoning, evaluation and design for the most fitting solution to achieve the specification and requirements of the system.
-Design of the system architecture: the different parts or modules of the system.
+ - **Design**: Reasoning, evaluation and design for the most fitting solution to achieve the specification, requirements and goals of the system.
+Consideration of problems and issues to overcome.
+Design of the system architecture: the different parts, modules, elements of the system.
 Comunications and interface between the different parts of the system.

-Consideration of problems to overcome.
- - **Development**: Implementation of the system, commonly: hardware, software, ... user interface, communication protocols, power supplies, logging system, metrics of the system, project documentation, release notes, use instructions, manuals and learning lessons.
+ - **Development**: Implementation of the system, an the different modules it is made of: hardware, software, ... user interface, communication protocols, power supplies, logging system, metrics of the system.
+Also includes the project documentation, release notes, use instructions, manuals and learning lessons.

- - **Testing**: Check the performance of the systems, for the needed cases, so it achieve the stackholders expectatives.
-Validation, verification and reports.
+ - **Testing**: Evaluation of the performance of the systems, so it can be determined if it reaches the expected goals.
+Validation, verification and test, riks and acceptance reports.